Prorok5247/Site/docs/MixinClientTutorial/first_mixin.md

                     -> client <-- Create this
 ```

-Since we don't want to polute Minecraft's namespace, we append the word `Mixin` to our mixin classes to avoid it clashing with Minecraft class names, which means, inside the client folder we just created, create a class by the name of `MinecraftMixin`, which will act as a mixin for the `Minecraft` class
+Since we don't want to pollute Minecraft's namespace, we append the word `Mixin` to our mixin classes to avoid it clashing with Minecraft class names, which means, inside the client folder we just created, create a class by the name of `MinecraftMixin`, which will act as a mixin for the `Minecraft` class
 * * *
 ## Making the mixin
 We need to tell the Mixin library what class `MinecraftMixin` is going to act as a mixin for (a class that will add in it's own code to another class).